ilice/OSClb/README.md

 This image is updated via [commits and releases to the `ilice/OSClb` GitHub repo](https://github.com/ilice/OSClb).

-# What is OSCWeb?
+# What is OSClb?

-OSCWeb is the load balancer of Open Smart Country, a new project with the intent of revolution land use.
+OSClb is the load balancer of Open Smart Country, a new project with the intent of revolution land use.
 It's based on nginx and uses [Let's Encrypt Certificate Authority](https://letsencrypt.org).

 > [OSClb wiki](https://github.com/ilice/OSClb/wiki)